sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

    planned to stop accepting new entries and switch to read-only mode, and when it is planned to also turn down read-only access).

-2. Introduce a submission envelope, to which the rate-limit is applied.
+2. Introduce an optional submission envelope, to which the rate-limit is applied.
 We need to specify the domain-based rate-limiting, while leaving open for extensions using other means of authentication.
 The changes for domain based rate limiting is specified below.

 ## Domain-based rate-limit.